The 20 Best Prekallikrein Deficiency Doctors Near Me in Dallas, TX

 Offers Telehealth

-Lisa Sebastian is an Internal Medicine specialist and a Nephrologist in Dallas, Texas.
-Dr. Sebastian has been practicing medicine for over 33 years and is rated as an Experienced provider by MediFind in the treatment of Prekallikrein Deficiency.
-Her top areas of expertise are Nephrosclerosis, Renovascular Hypertension, Chronic Kidney Disease, and End-Stage Renal Disease (ESRD).
+Lisa Sebastian is an Internal Medicine specialist and a Nephrologist practicing medicine in Dallas, Texas.
+Dr. Sebastian is rated as an Experienced provider by MediFind in the treatment of Prekallikrein Deficiency.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Nephrosclerosis, Renovascular Hypertension, Chronic Kidney Disease, and End-Stage Renal Disease (ESRD).
+Dr. Sebastian is board certified in Nephrology- American Board Of Internal Med/Nephrology, Internal Medicine- American Board Of Internal Med, Internal Medicine- American Board Of Internal Medicine, and Nephrology- American Board Of Internal Medicine.

 Experienced in Prekallikrein Deficiency